 This game is about hearing the volume and making the correct associations (loud means close and soft means far).

-- Blindfold your child and hide any instrument (such as a tambourine) somewhere in the room where you are playing.
+- Blindfold children and hide any instrument (such as a tambourine) somewhere in the room where you are playing.

-- Tell your child what instrument she must find.
+- Tell them what instrument they must find.

-- Your child then searches for the instrument while you play music in the background.
+- They then search for the instrument while you play music in the background.

-- Explain that when the music gets softer he is going further from the instrument and when it gets louder he is getting closer to it.
+- Explain that when the music gets softer they are going further from the instrument and when it gets louder they are getting closer to it.

 8. Dance to the song